justintjoa-portfolio/ESFA-Verilog-FPGA-Implementation/README.md

 // We do in fact have a cell available, so let's go write a new array!

-metadata = resultValue; // set metadata to the resultValue which is handle of handle we wish to write new array to.
+metadata = resultValue; // set metadata to the resultValue which is handle of cell we wish to write new array to.
 In this case, this equals 1.

 isMetadata = 1'b1; // we are not updating None, so set isMetadata to 1